I. Program Purpose and Scope

 - Is regarded or perceived as having a substantially limiting impairment

 Any examiner who is denied eligibility to sit for the exam, denied accommodation, failed the exam, had an exam terminated due to cheating, or has had a certificate revoked, may appeal the decision by submitting an Appeal Request Form within 30 days of the initial incident.
 MenuTrinfo will review and render a decision within 30 days of receipt of this form.
 This decision is final.

 Upon receipt of the appeal, the request as well as all prior documentation (if any) will be forwarded to the Education Department for review.
 The Director can escalate the concern to the CEO, if warranted or if any potential for bias exists.
 If no bias exists, the Director will review and make a final decision on the appeal within 30 days of receipt of the written request.
 The final decision will be communicated in writing, via traceable to the individual who submitted the appeal within 10 days of rendering the decision.

 The decision of the Director or CEO concerning all appeals is final.
-A secondary appeal may be submitted three years after the original date of the decision.
+Those engaged in the appeals determination are different from those involved in the decision being appealed.

 MenuTrinfo will encourage all complaints to be resolved informally in the first instance.
 If the learner/client involved would like assistance to resolve a matter informally, they are encouraged to contact us through the website, contact MenuTrinfo via email, or speak with the CEO directly.